francoschuler/francoschuler/README.md

 - 👋 Hi, I’m @francoschuler
 - 👀 I’m interested in Web Development, both frontend and backend.
-- 🌱 I’m currently working as a Junior Web Developer.
+- 🌱 I’m currently working as a Junior Front-end Developer.
 - 📫 How to reach me --> https://www.linkedin.com/in/franco-exequiel-schuler/

 <!---